thehugozhang/cs337-nlp-p2/README.md

-# Virtual Cooking Contextual Assistant Chatbot (cs337-nlp-p2)
+# CH3FB0T - Virtual Cooking Contextual Assistant Chatbot (cs337-nlp-p2)

 Developed for COMP_SCI 337 Natural Language Processing at [Northwestern University](https://www.northwestern.edu/).

 ## Description

+Meet CH3FB0T!
 This project is a contexual assistant chatbot that can interpret any online recipe URL and promptly respond to queries about it.

 ## Getting Started